oci-labs/DeepGauge-ML-Demo/cloud-functions/README.md

 You can load data:

 From Cloud Storage
-From other Google services, such as Google Ad Manager and Google Ads From a readable data source (such as your local machine) By inserting individual records using streaming inserts Using DML statements to perform bulk inserts
+1. From other Google services, such as Google Ad Manager and Google Ads
+2. From a readable data source (such as your local machine)
+3. By inserting individual records using streaming inserts
+4. Using DML statements to perform bulk inserts
-Using a Google BigQuery IO transform in a Cloud Dataflow pipeline to write data to BigQuery
+5. Using a Google BigQuery IO transform in a Cloud Dataflow pipeline to write data to BigQuery

+Note: For the DeepGauge we use streaming inserts.

 ### Streaming Data into BigQuery
 Instead of using a job to load data into BigQuery, you can choose to stream your data into BigQuery one record at a time by using the tabledata().insertAll() method.
 This approach enables querying data without the delay of running a load job.